 Your Data Protection Rights

-You have certain rights in relation to your personal information, although those rights will not apply in all cases or to all the information that we hold about you.
+You have certain rights in relation to your personal information, although those rights may not apply in all cases or to all the information that we hold about you.
 For example, we may need to continue to hold and process information to establish, exercise or defend our legal rights.